Get a quote

 If there’s a billing adjustment

-If you’re getting a refund check because of billing adjustments, such as an overpayment or a rate change from the insurance company, the amount owed is calculated based on the difference between the higher amount you paid and the lower amount you should have paid.
+If your refund is due to a billing adjustment, such as an overpayment or a rate change, the amount owed is calculated based on the difference between the higher amount you paid and the lower amount you should have paid.
 If you pay the company directly, you’ll receive the refund check, but if you’re paying through escrow, your lender will probably get the money.

 If you paid off your house

-Pro tip: When you pay off your home, the insurance company does not automatically know.
-Be sure to contact your insurer so that future bills are sent directly to you instead of the bank.
+Pro tip: Your insurer won’t automatically know your loan has been paid off.
+Be sure to contact them so that future bills are sent directly to you instead of the bank.

 What to do when you receive a home insurance refund check

 1. Find out why you received the check.
-First, find out why you received the check.
-Especially if you weren't expecting a refund, you should call your home insurance company to ask why the refund was issued.
-This will also help you verify that the check is legitimate and safe to cash.
+If you weren't expecting a refund, you should call your home insurance company to ask why the refund was issued.
+This helps verify that the check is legitimate and clarifies whether it’s tied to a cancellation, overpayment, or policy change.Β

 2. Make sure your home insurance is still active.
-If you received a home insurance refund check, it can sometimes mean that your policy was canceled or that your coverage changed.
-Double check that your policy is still active and that your coverage has not changed (unless you requested adjustments).
+A home insurance refund check can sometimes mean that your policy was canceled or that your coverage changed.
+Check that your policy is still active and that no changes were made without your request.Β

 4. Deposit the check.
 If you’ve determined you are in the clear, you can deposit the check into your bank account.
-For good measure, keep a copy or a photo of the check and any emails or correspondence with your insurer or lender about the refund.
-This will come in handy if there is ever a dispute.
+Keep a copy or a photo of the check and any emails or correspondence with your insurer or lender about the refund in case questions come up later.

 Get a quick quote to see what you can save.